networkx/networkx/doc/source/tutorial.rst

 The structure of a graph or network is encoded in the **edges** (connections, links, ties, arcs, bonds) between **nodes** (vertices, sites, actors).
-If unqualified, by graph we mean a simple undirected graph, i.e. no self-loops and no multiple edges are allowed.
+If unqualified, by graph we mean an undirected graph, i.e. no multiple edges are allowed.
 By a network we usually mean a graph with weights (fields, properties) on nodes and/or edges.

 The potential audience for NetworkX include: mathematicians, physicists, biologists, computer scientists, social scientists.
 The